Boost your Negotiation Listening Skills

 Consider this possibility – there are people who cannot tolerate long silences.
 They need to fill in a lengthy silence gap with conversation.
 They simply can’t keep quiet.
 When we encounter this sort of person in a negotiation, we may use the tactic of silence.
-It highly likely that the person may begin a one way dialogue, or divulge information that we can use to our advantage.
+It highly likely that the person may begin a one way dialog, or divulge information that we can use to our advantage.
 We can learn valuable information and perhaps enhance our agreement.
 Our negotiating counterparty may even talk themselves, into either accepting or deciding against a position, all on their own.

 This type of negotiator is also susceptible to speak when, not having got a satisfactory response from him, all you need do, is remain silent and stare at the person expectantly.
 The talkative negotiator can no longer tolerate the silence and will begin to add or provide more information.
 This technique is also referred to as ‘The pregnant pause‘.

 2. Acknowledgement Listening Skills

 Acknowledgement listening skills involve a slightly more active role in the listening process.
 It simply means that we provide a sign of recognition to the speaker, by sending them subtle messages.
 We accomplish this by telegraphing physical or other non-verbal signals to the narrator, to show that we are involved in the listening process.
 This is a visual clue that is a form of positive engagement and encourages the person who is speaking.

 Using this listening skills, it is imperative we make eye contact with the speaker as much as possible.
 This will give the speaker validity and the confidence that their message is reaching us.